All Episodes

 You know, I've always believed about conservatives that conservatives are people that participate when they hear a conservative message.

-And certainly the history of whether it was Barry Goldwater, kind of the first modern conservative that runs, and of course the Republican Party and one of our two national parties becomes a conservative party.
+And certainly the history of whether it was Barry Goldwater, kind of the first modern conservative that runs, and of course the Republican Party in one of our two national parties becomes a conservative party.

-Reagan then runs as a nominee, America's transformed.
+Reagan then runs as a nominee.

 Newt Gingrich and Congress is transformed.